davestewart/vuex-pathify/docs/pages/discussion/faq.md

 No.

-Vuex helpers, through saving over manual coding, add a lot of structural and syntactic cruft; up to 16 different entities to think about vs only 7 for Pathify.
+Vuex helpers, though saving over manual coding, add a lot of structural and syntactic cruft; up to 16 different entities to think about vs only 7 for Pathify.
 See the [code comparison](https://codesandbox.io/s/github/davestewart/vuex-pathify-demos/tree/master/main?initialpath=code/large) section of the demo to view this for yourself.

-If you use a lot of `actions`, you may still find `mapActions()` useful, though generally running most if-not-all `get/set` operations via Pathify you'll find it clearer to manually dispatch actions as needed.
+In Pathify 1.1 the addition of the `call()` helper allows you to [map actions](api/component?id=call) without needing Vuex Helpers, with the additional flexibility of using wildcards.

 #### Do I ever need to access the store directly?